 I am a Lecturer in Public Sector Management within the School of Business, UNSW Canberra, as part of the Public Service Research Group.
 I hold an Australian Research Council DECRA Fellowship which is examining the growth of private sector investment in biodiversity and natural capital.
-I am also affiliated with the University of Queensland's Centre for Policy Futures.

 My research aims to understand how governments, businesses and other actors can more effectively protect and manage our natural environment.
 To do this, I use theories and methods from the natural and social sciences to inform the design, implementation and evaluation of environmental laws, policies and tools.
 I have a diverse background, including undergraduate degrees in mathematics and ecology, a PhD in public policy, and direct experience with policymaking.
-I sit on the editorial boards of Conservation Letters.
+I sit on the editorial board of Conservation Letters.

 Recent media and comment

 - Can you really carbon offset a power station?
 Sure – but it’s unimpressive.
 The Guardian.
 February 2022.

 - Australian government ‘aggravating extinction’ through land-clearing approvals, analysis finds.
 The Guardian.
 March 2022.